-- a) Designated family/support persons and visitors must be provided with equivalent PPE used by AHS People appropriate to the AHS setting/care area. - Designated family/support persons and visitors who are supporting or visiting with a COVID-19 positive or suspected COVID-19 positive patient must be provided with an AHS-issued KN95 or N95 respirator if they do not have their own. - For instructions on how designated family/support persons and visitors should assess if the AHS-issued KN95 or N95 respirator is well-fitted, AHS People should refer them to the AHS COVID-19 Seal Checks for Disposable KN95 Respirators and manufacturer's instructions. - (ii) Designated family/support persons and visitors must comply with PPE requirements as directed by AHS People, at all times. - b) For guidance on how to seal-check their own KN95 or N95 respirator, refer designated family/support persons and visitors to the AHS COVID- 19 Seal Checks for Disposable KN95 Respirators.
-Additional information can be found in the manufacturer's instructions. - 8.2 Designated family/support persons and visitors shall continuously wear their mask for the duration of their visit and while on site. - 8.3 All designated family/support persons and visitors shall follow the direction on the COVID-19 Screening Questionnaire for Acute Care or Continuing Care. - 8.4 All patients requiring health care shall not be refused care if their designated family/support person or visitor is unable or refuses to mask. - a) For those designated family/support persons or visitors who are unable to mask, the health care team should work collaboratively with them to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports. - b) Designated family/support persons and visitors who refuse to mask shall not be allowed access to the AHS facility/setting. - (i) In exceptional circumstances and on a case-by-case basis, the health care team may work collaboratively with the patient and the designated family/support person to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports, when the designated family/support person is required to support the patient in their care (e.g., parent accompanying a young child). - (ii) If designated family/support persons or visitors refuse to comply with masking requirements, site processes should be followed, which may include notification to Protective Services (if on-site) or to local Police (if appropriate), at the discretion of the Site Leader or designate.
+- Designated family/support persons and visitors must be provided with equivalent PPE used by AHS People appropriate for the care area in an AHS facility. - (i) Designated family/support persons and visitors who are supporting or visiting with a COVID-19 positive or suspected COVID-19 positive patient must be provided with an AHS-issued KN95 or N95 respirator if they do not have their own. - For instructions on how designated family/support persons and visitors should assess if the AHS-issued KN95 or N95 respirator is well-fitted, AHS People should refer them to the AHS COVID-19 Seal Checks for Disposable KN95 Respirators and manufacturer's instructions. - (ii) Designated family/support persons and visitors must comply with PPE requirements as directed by AHS People, at all times. - b) For guidance on how to seal-check their own KN95 or N95 respirator, refer designated family/support persons and visitors to the AHS COVID-19 Seal Checks for Disposable KN95 Respirators.
+Additional information can be found in the manufacturer's instructions. - 8.2 Designated family/support persons and visitors shall continuously wear their mask for the duration of their visit in an AHS facility. - 8.3 All designated family/support persons and visitors shall follow the direction on the COVID-19 Screening Questionnaire for Acute Care or Continuing Care. - 8.4 All patients requiring health care shall not be refused care if their designated family/support person or visitor is unable or refuses to mask. - a) For those designated family/support persons or visitors who are unable to mask, the health care team should work collaboratively with them to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports. - b) Designated family/support persons and visitors who refuse to mask shall not be allowed access to the AHS facility. - (i) In exceptional circumstances and on a case-by-case basis, the health care team may work collaboratively with the patient and the designated family/support person to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports, when the designated family/support person is required to support the patient in their care (e.g., parent accompanying a young child).